First Person: ‘Disability reminds us that there is no such thing as normal’

-Category: Immigrants & Refugees Hits: 5Eddie Ndopu, an award-winning disability activist from South Africa, and one of 17 United Nations advocates for the Sustainable Development Goals, lives with spinal muscular atrophy, and faces many difficulty daily challenges.
+Category: Immigrants & Refugees Hits: 7Eddie Ndopu, an award-winning disability activist from South Africa, and one of 17 United Nations advocates for the Sustainable Development Goals, lives with spinal muscular atrophy, and faces many difficulty daily challenges.
 Ahead of International Day of Persons with Disabilities, on 3 December, Mr. Ndopu discusses how he has overcome barriers to travel the world advocating for others with disabilities.

 Read more https://news.un.org/feed/view/en/story/2021/11/1106042